-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
+Use the menu to see other pages.

-- Type of tumor suspected
+The type of tumor suspected

-- Signs and symptoms
+Your signs and symptoms

 In addition to a physical examination, the following tests may be used to diagnose a parathyroid tumor:

-Ultrasound.
-An ultrasound uses sound waves to create a picture of the internal organs.
+- Ultrasound.
+An ultrasound uses sound waves to create a picture of internal organs.
 An ultrasound is very useful for locating a tumor in or around the thyroid gland.
 However, it has limitations if the tumor is located lower in the neck or upper chest.

-Magnetic resonance imaging (MRI).
+- Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 MRI can be used to measure the tumor’s size.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.
 An MRI is not usually used to diagnose parathyroid cancer.